togura55/demo/dual_disp_wbs/cdserver/README.md

 ## Quick Start

 ``
-    $ npm run dev
+    $ 'npm run dev' option
 ``

 where:

---option: option switch if nessesary
+--option: Specified port number, ex.
+3001

 <br>

 ## Instruction

-In default, the web server as localhost:3000 is running and can access from the browser.
+In default, the web server as localhost:3000 runs and can access from the browser.

 <br>